Team-Spoofemon/finding-joy/game/assets/story/scene4b.md

 JOY
 a)
     JOY
-    I don't want you to go into this just to get disappointed like me.
+    I don't want you to get into helping animals just to get disappointed like me.

     *stage:* FAITH is sadness